boxcutter/windows-ps/README.md

-# Packer templates for Windows
+# Packer templates for Windows written in legacy JSON

 ### Overview